oraclerob/por/README.md

 3. Create a user por/por on your local database (you can change this in settings.py)
 4. Use Django to migrate the database (create the tables)
-5. A "cron" job to run "retic_engine.py" at 1 minute intervals.
+5. A "cron" job to run "retic_engine.py" at 1 minute intervals like this: * * * * * source /python/Web/por/.venv37/bin/activate; /python/Web/por/.venv37/bin/python /python/Web/por/por/retic_engine.py

 # TODO
-1. A screen for the addition of weather stations - it's rather hard coded at the moment.
+1. A screen for the addition of weather stations - it's a little hard coded at the moment.
 2. A screen to Add Stations - this is done manually but you can configure the GPIO assigments later.
 3. Some performance improvements.
 4. Remove redundant code - there is code for sign in, REST calls etc., which might not be needed.